Next Lesson - Chronic Inflammation

 To capture and kill a bacterium in the tissue space, a neutrophil must infiltrate the tissues.
 Neutrophils infiltrate the tissue and attach to bacteria by the following steps:

-- Activation – neutrophils Switch to a higher metabolic level and change shape to help them move towards the chemical attractant.
+- Activation – neutrophils switch to a higher metabolic level and change shape to help them move towards the chemical attractant.

 - Margination – neutrophils move towards the endothelial wall where they then roll along it until they become trapped.
 When they become trapped, they then crawl out of the vessel.

 - Diapedesis – neutrophils relax the junctions between the endothelial cells so they can move across the endothelium.
+They also use collagenase to break down the basement membrane.

 Chemotaxis is the directional movement towards a chemical attractant.
 Both exogenous and endogenous substances can be chemotactic for leucocytes (see summary table).
-Within five seconds of the chemotaxin binding to the cell surface receptors the leucocyte undergoes conformational change to ‘activate’ it, which makes the cell more easily able to stick to microorganisms.
+Within five seconds of the chemotaxin binding to the cell surface receptors the leucocyte undergoes conformational change to ‘activate’ it, which makes the cell more able to stick to microorganisms.

 In most forms of acute inflammation neutrophils predominate in the inflammatory infiltrate during the first 6-24 hours.
 Neutrophils are replaced by monocytes in 24-48 hours.